3D-printed spacecraft

 3D printing began to be used in production versions of spaceflight hardware in early 2014, when SpaceX first flew a flight-critical propulsion system assembly on an operational Falcon 9 flight.

 A number of other 3D-printed spacecraft assemblies have been ground-tested, including high-temperature, high-pressure rocket engine combustion chambers and the entire mechanical spaceframe and integral propellant tanks for a small satellite.

 A 3D printed rocket engine successfully launched a rocket to space in 2017, and to orbit in 2018.
+An almost 90% 3d-printed rocket was launched to space on 23 March 2023 but failed to achieve orbit.

+In May 30 2024 The startup Angnikul cosmos,(a private startup) in India makes a breakthrough by 3d printing a cryogenic rocket engine from scratch.

 History

 3D printing began to be used in production versions of spaceflight hardware in early 2014.
 In January of that year, SpaceX first flew a "Falcon 9 rocket with a 3D-printed Main Oxidizer Valve (MOV) body in one of the nine Merlin 1D engines".
 The valve is used to control flow of cryogenic liquid oxygen to the engine in a high-pressure, low-temperature, high-vibration physical environment.

 In 2015–2016, other 3D-printed spacecraft assemblies were ground-tested, including high-temperature, high-pressure rocket engine combustion chambers and the entire mechanical spaceframe and propellant tanks for a small satellite of a few hundred kilograms.

 In June 2014, Aerojet Rocketdyne (AJR) announced that they had "manufactured and successfully tested an engine which had been entirely 3D printed."
 The Baby Banton engine is a 5000 lbf thrust engine that runs on LOX/kerosene propellant.

 By March 2015, AJR had completed a series of hot-fire tests for additively manufactured components for its full-size AR-1 booster engine.

 The new United Launch Alliance Vulcan launch vehicle—with first launch no earlier than 2019—is evaluating 3D printing for over 150 parts: 100 polymer and more than 50 metal parts.

 By 2017, a 3D printed rocket engine had successfully launched a rocket to space, when on 25 May 2017 an Electron rocket launched to space from New Zealand that was the first to be powered by a main stage rocket "engine made almost entirely using 3D printing."
 The Electron's first successful orbital launch was on 21 January 2018.

 The Terran 1 methane-oxygen rocket manufactured by Relativity Space is about 90% 3D-printed by weight.
-As of March 11, 2023, the company was about to launch the rocket for its first test flight.
+The company launched the rocket for its first test flight on 23 March 2023 though it ended in a failure.
+Following a successful liftoff, it failed to reach orbit after an anomaly in the upper stage engine following separation.